vierbergenlars/build-aspects-gradle-plugin/README.md

 When necessary, it is possible to create multiple, unrelated `buildAspects` configurations using the `buildAspects.nested {}` closure.
 Every invocation of the closure creates a new `buildAspects` object, allowing you to create multiple distinct configurations.

-Note that every project can only be registered with one `buildAspects` object.
+Note that every project can only be registered with one `buildAspects` configuration.
+The `buildAspects.nested {}` closure is only available on the root `buildAspects` configuration, and can not be nested themselves.

 ```groovy
 // settings.gradle